RTae/Unity_ARFoundation_ImageTracking/README.md

  ![4.png (936×230) (raw.githubusercontent.com)](https://raw.githubusercontent.com/RTae/Unity_ImageTracking/main/Example/4.png)

-:four: You will see assets folder that contain content of this project and we will focus on three folders.
+:four: You will see Assets folder that contain content of this project and we will focus on three folders.